I have a TextField where user enters some data. For example, phone number. If user enters something starting with 8 I remove 8

 }

 Finally it will work as well.
 But again, using magic numbers is a code smell.
-It seems we are really locked in to use onChange(of:)
+It seems we are really locked in to use onChange(of:).

-and a computed binding, e.g.
+Try @State and a computed binding, e.g.

 struct ContentView: View {